Berkeley - Rappelling and Advanced Rescue

 Downtown San Francisco - Across from the Montgomery Street Bart Station, directly in front of McDonalds (between 2nd and New Montgomery St.)

-We'll be heading into the Berkeley Hills, approximately 30 minutes from Downtown San Francisco.
+We will be rock climbing at Cragmont Park in the Berkeley Hills, approximately 30 minutes from Downtown San Francisco.

 If you've chosen the transportation add-on, then we'll be departing at 7:00 AM.
 (Be sure to email us first to make sure this option is available - additional fees DO apply)

 If you've chosen to drive yourself, then we'll send you driving directions and will meet you at the cliffs at 8:00AM.